home-assistant/home-assistant.io/source/_integrations/pid_thermostat.markdown

 ## YAML Configuration

-Alternatlively, this integration can be configured and set up manually via YAML instead.
+Alternatively, this integration can be configured and set up manually via YAML. instead.
 To enable the PID thermostat entity in your installation, add the following to your `configuration.yaml` file: